midnightntwrk/midnight-architecture/specification/properties.md

 > be disassembled by the user that first assembled it.
 No part of the
 > transaction can be meaningfully used in another transaction, without
 > including all other parts with it.

+*Security Argument.* Transaction binding is primarily provided by the binding randomness and Pedersen commitments.
+This works in combination with the binding properties of signatures and of zero-knowledge proofs to ensure that the transaction as a whole is binding.

+- Each intent, and Zswap input/output, has an associated Pedersen commitment
+- The transaction overall reveals the sum of all their binding randomnesses.
+- Due to the hardness of the discrete logarithm problem, if each Pedersen randomness is uniformly randomly distributed, there is no feasible way to recover the randomness from any intent or input/output given this transaction.
+- Therefore, the transaction is binding on a macro-level: For any given part, given by a Pedersen commitment, this part cannot be isolated
+- For intents, the Pedersen commitment is binding over the intent, due to the Fiat-Shamir transform taking the intent hash as part of the challenge string, and therefore the proof of knowledge of exponent not being able to be applied to a different intent.
+  - It also cannot be recomputed without the knowledge of the individual randomness, which was ruled out above.
+- For zswap inputs and outputs, the zero-knowledge proof is binding over the input and output (including the Pedersen commitment), and without knowledge of the Pedersen randomness, cannot be recreated for a different input or output.
+- For transients, there is a direct malleability that the transient can be decomposed into its input and output constituents.
+  - While this is possible, the decomposed input will not be valid, as it is proven against a Merkle tree containing only itself, which will not be a valid Merkle tree.
+    - A corner case is if Midnight ever had a single shielded UTXO in its state.
+This case will be mitigated by initializing the shielded set with a single unspendable UTXO at genesis.
+- For the deltas provided in the Zswap offers, note that these are fully determined by the Pedersen commitments, as only one valid assignment can be used to open the summed commitment.

 ## Infragility